microsoft/RD-Agent/README.md

 - [R&D-Agent o3(R)+GPT-4.1(D) detailed runs](https://aka.ms/RD-Agent_MLE-Bench_O3_GPT41)

 For running R&D-Agent on MLE-bench, refer to **[MLE-bench Guide: Running ML Engineering via MLE-bench](https://rdagent.readthedocs.io/en/latest/scens/data_science.html)**

+# 🔎 Search Agent Post-Training

+We applied the R&D-Agent method to the search-agent setting and extended it to cover the full pipeline end to end.
+The two open-sourced building blocks are:

+- [axrl](https://github.com/XYZ-AI-Lab/axrl) for the infra layer
+- [AxisAgentic](https://github.com/XYZ-AI-Lab/AxisAgentic) for the harness layer

+Together, they carry RD-Agent into the post-training stage of search agents.

 # 🥇 The First Data-Centric Quant Multi-Agent Framework!